 This was my very first resource that I put on TpT.
 I love this activity.
+(I made a version for digital learning too!)
 Students have fun making a poster and using multiple representations.
 They are given several exponential scenarios to choose from such as a basketball bracket, a cockroach infestation, a zombie takeover, friendship bread, chain letters and more.
 Here’s a sample poster of a football stadium after a game has ended:

 After students look at their choices, they may come up with their own situation.
 This is what differentiation is all about…students making decisions based on interests!

 When I was getting my masters, we were encouraged to study exponentials in depth.
 This opened my eyes to all types of situations that are out there.
 I was inspired to create Exponential Functions: 6 Stations.
 Look at the titles of the stations below.
 Have you ever played Tower of Hanoi?
 There are free phone apps and online math sites that have this interactive game.
 Click here to see what I’m talking about!
 The number of discs and the least number of moves to get all the discs to tower 3 is an exponential function!
 How cool is that!
 Kids love games, so when you introduce this they will want to play for hours.
 Some of my buyers have turned these stations into other activities.
 After you see them all, you can decide for yourself how it works best for your room.
 These are not quick stations, they are more like math centers!